Del Oro High School

 Del Oro High School is in Loomis, California, and a part of the Placer Union High School District.
 The school opened for the instruction of freshmen and sophomores on September 28, 1959, one week after Colfax opened.
 It was founded in 1958 and has over 1600 students.

-The dropout rate is 2%, which is below the California state average.
+The school's dropout rate is 2%, which is below the California state average.

 Performing arts

 The performing arts department at Del Oro consists of two music programs, choral and instrumental, a theatrical program, and a dance program.

 Instrumental music

-The oldest and most rooted, in Del Oro tradition, is the "band program," currently directed by Ben Duncan.
-The program consists of five ensembles: marching band offered in the Fall Semester; concert band offered in the Spring Semester; jazz band offered in the Spring Semester; winter percussion offered in the Spring Semester; and, winter guard offered in the spring semester.
+The oldest and most rooted in Del Oro tradition is the band program..
+The program consists of five ensembles: marching band offered in the fall semester; concert band offered in the spring semester; jazz band offered in the spring semester; winter percussion offered in the spring semester; and winter guard offered in the spring semester.
 None of the ensembles run year-round, so it is very common that students participate in the marching band in the fall and up to three of the other choices in the spring (in rare cases, a student may be able to participate in all ensembles).

 The band program holds the Del Oro Golden Eagle Spectacular (an annual marching band competition for schools in Northern California and sometimes neighboring states) and more recently hosts the Del Oro Golden Eagle Winter Spectacular (an annual competition for winter percussion and winter guard ensembles).

-Del Oro High School also offers, "Guitar" as an elective.
-This course provides students who are interested in the development of the guitar an opportunity to learn.
-This course is open to all students who choose to take it and no prior experience of guitar playing is necessary.
+Del Oro High School also offers guitar instruction as an elective.